UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/HostBasedFirewall/IPTables/README.md

 ### Debugging
 There are a variety of tools that we can use to debug a firewall.

 `iptables`: We can use the list and verbose function of IPTables to see the number of packets (and bytes) that a rule has applied to.
-This can be usefull to see if a ACCEPT rule is being applied properly.
+This can be useful to see if a ACCEPT rule is being applied properly.
 Or to see if a DROP/REJECT rule is causing issues.
-(We can also see if a defualt policy is catching it, and what chain is blocking the traffic)
+(We can also see if a default policy is catching it, and what chain is blocking the traffic)

-`ss`: This is a usefull command line untility for finding out what process may be doing, as we can see the port and IP a packet is being sent t0.
+`ss`: This is a useful command line utility for finding out what process may be doing, as we can see the port and IP a packet is being sent t0.
 We can also see if it has been established or if only a SYN has been sent.
 If we see only a SYN and no established connection we may need to whitelist the port of the destination or source.
 This would be in the OUTPUT chain of the machine we are using **ss** on.
 The machine the packet is being sent to would need to whitelist our IP or the port the packet is being sent from in the INPUT chain.

 `netstat` -- Just use `ss`..